danieloquelis/rhubarb-lip-sync-wasm/README.md

 The original Rhubarb Lip Sync is also licensed under the MIT License.
 See the [original project](https://github.com/DanielSWolf/rhubarb-lip-sync) for more details.

+This project is a WebAssembly port of Rhubarb Lip Sync (https://github.com/DanielSWolf/rhubarb-lip-sync) Original work Copyright (c) Daniel S. Wolf

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.